aerogear-attic/aerogear-aerodoc-backend/readme.md

 ## Prerequisites

-## aerogear-unified-push-server
+## aerogear-unifiedpush-server

 Be sure to have a running instance of a Push Server.
-Intructions can be found [here](https://github.com/aerogear/aerogear-unified-push-server).
+Intructions can be found [here](https://github.com/aerogear/aerogear-unifiedpush-server).

-## aerogear-unified-push-java-client
+## aerogear-unifiedpush-java-client

-AeroDoc uses the  [aerogear-unified-push-java-client](https://github.com/aerogear/aerogear-unified-push-java-client) library.
+AeroDoc uses the  [aerogear-unifiedpush-java-client](https://github.com/aerogear/aerogear-unifiedpush-java-client) library.
 This one is not yet released on the central maven repos, so you will have to clone the repo and install it ``` mvn clean install ```

 ## Clients